-whose master volume is mounted in the $\operatorname{MASTER}$ state as determined by the DSTAT command.

-ALL empties the slough file on each volume set as

-mounted in the MASTER state.

-fscheck: EMPTYSLOUGH 1 return
+ldev ldev is a number from 1 to 32,767, specifying the logical device on which the volume is mounted.
+The volume must be mounted in the MASTER state as displayed by the DSTAT command. set_name Set_name is the name of a mounted volume set whose master volume is mounted in the MASTER state as determined by the DSTAT command.
+ALL ALL empties the slough file on each volume set as mounted in the MASTER state.
+Example fscheck: EMPTYSLOUGH 1 Return fscheck: EXIT Return